vertta/power-of-plots/README.md

 # Unit 5 Homework: The Power of Plots

-What good is data without a good plot to tell the story?

-In this homework assignment, you’ll apply what you've learned about Matplotlib and to a real-world situation and dataset.
 ## Background

-You've just  joined Pymaceuticals Inc., a new pharmaceutical company that specializes in anti-cancer pharmaceuticals.
+ Pymaceuticals Inc. is a new pharmaceutical company that specializes in anti-cancer pharmaceuticals.
 Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

-As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
+Access was given to he complete data from their most recent animal study.
 In this study, 249 mice identified with SCC tumor growth were treated with a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.

-The executive team has tasked you with generating all of the tables and figures needed for the technical report of the study.
-They have also asked for a top-level summary of the study results.
+This document contains list of tables and figures needed for the technical report of the study along with a summary of observations.

 ## Instructions